Message tracking in Microsoft 365 (Exchange Online)

 • Original client IP address.

-If you want to see details for a chosen email, click it, and a new window will open:
+If you want to see details for a chosen email, click it, and a pane will open:

-In this window, you can check what happened to the message.
+On this pane, you can check what happened to the message.
 In the example above, you can see that the delivery failed because of a transport rule.
 You can easily check which transport rule caused the problem and fix the issue.

-The downloaded report is in the CSV format.
-Each row displays information about a single email.
-To make your report more readable, you can open it in Excel or another spreadsheet.
+In the CSV file, each row displays information about a single email.
+To make your report more readable, you can open it in Excel or another spreadsheet editor.

 Further reading